RAF Lossiemouth: 21st century

-To concentrate the Jaguar fleet in one place, No. 16(R) Squadron with eleven aircraft and around 100 personnel departed Lossiemouth for RAF Coltishall in Norfolk in July 2000, bringing to an end Lossiemouth's 27-year association with the Jaguar.
-After the arrival of No. 14 Squadron and its Tornado GR1s from RAF Brüggen in Germany during January 2001, Lossiemouth became the busiest fast-jet station in the RAF.
+To consolidate the Jaguar fleet in one location, No. 16(R) Squadron with eleven aircraft and around 100 personnel departed Lossiemouth for RAF Coltishall in Norfolk in July 2000, bringing to an end Lossiemouth's 27-year association with the Jaguar.
+No. 14 Squadron operating the Tornado GR1 arrived from RAF Brüggen in Germany during January 2001, making Lossiemouth the busiest RAF fast-jet station.
 In May 2001, No. 51 Squadron RAF Regiment was re-established, to join No. 2622 RAuxAF Squadron, under the new No. 5 Force Protection Wing Headquarters.

 F-35 Lightning II and threat of closure

-The Ministry of Defence announced in November 2005 that Lossiemouth would be the main operating base for the RAF's new F-35 Lightning II fleet, which was expected to enter service in 2013.
-In 2010 The Strategic Defence and Security Review (SDSR) cast doubt on whether the F-35 would be based at Lossiemouth and raised fears in the local community that the station could close.
-On 7 November 2010 up to 7,000 people took part in a march and rally in Lossiemouth in support of retaining the RAF station, including Scotland's First Minister Alex Salmond and other politicians.
-With Moray being the area in Scotland most dependent on military spending, it was feared the closure of RAF Lossiemouth and the confirmed closure of nearby RAF Kinloss, would lead to economic uncertainty and much more unemployment.
+The Ministry of Defence (MOD) announced in November 2005 that Lossiemouth would be the main operating base for the RAF's new F-35 Lightning II fleet, which was expected to enter service in 2013.
+In 2010, the Strategic Defence and Security Review cast doubt on whether the F-35 would be based at Lossiemouth raising fears in the local community that the station could close.
+Up to 7,000 people, including Scotland's First Minister Alex Salmond and other politicians, took part in a march and rally in Lossiemouth on 7 November 2010 in support of retaining the RAF station.
+The local economy was heavily dependent on military spending.
+It was feared the closure of the station combined with the confirmed closure of nearby RAF Kinloss, would lead to economic uncertainty and unemployment.
 A petition with more than 30,000 signatures was delivered to 10 Downing Street by campaign members on 11 January 2011.

-In July 2011 the Ministry of Defence announced that Lossiemouth would remain open with Lossiemouth's Tornados moving to RAF Marham.
-RAF Leuchars in Fife would close and transfer to the British Army, with the Eurofighter Typhoon FGR4s and responsibility for Quick Reaction Alert (Interceptor) North (QRA) moving to Lossiemouth.
-In March 2013 the Ministry of Defence confirmed that the F-35 Lighting II would be based at Marham.
+In July 2011, the MOD announced that Lossiemouth would remain open, with the Tornados moving to RAF Marham.
+RAF Leuchars in Fife would close and transfer to the British Army, with Leuchar's Eurofighter Typhoon FGR4s and responsibility for Quick Reaction Alert (Interceptor) North (QRA) moving to Lossiemouth.
+In March 2013, the MOD confirmed that the F-35 would be based at Marham.